MeiZ-7715/Personal-Expense-Tracker/ARCHITECTURE.md

 # C4 Architecture for Personal Expense Tracker

 This document outlines the architecture of the Personal Expense Tracker system using the C4 model.
+**Note:** All monetary amounts are in South African Rand (ZAR).

 ## Level 1: System Context Diagram
 This diagram shows the big picture: our system and the people it interacts with.